-First Person: ‘I tested for coronavirus in Mumbai.
-The facility is not clean and that can be scary’
+‘Don’t panic, please do get tested’: My experience at Mumbai’s Kasturba Hospital

-1. I recently underwent testing for corona virus at the Kasturba Hospital in Mumbai and thankfully, I am not infected.
+1. I recently underwent testing for coronavirus at the Kasturba Hospital in Mumbai and thankfully, I am not infected.

 2. My sample was collected around 7 pm on March 12, and my result came out on 4 pm, March 13.
 During this time, I was placed in an isolation ward in the hospital.
 There were 13 other people in the ward with me and all of them tested negative for Covid-19.